AnweshCR7/RhythmNet/README.md

 # RhythmNet
-A reproduction of the RhythmNet model
+A reproduction of the RhythmNet model.
+[Paper link](arxiv.org/abs/1910.11515)
-Paper link: arxiv.org/abs/1910.11515

 #### Dataset:
 VIPL-HR dataset